jddixon/hamt_go/doc/index.md

 A Hash Array Mapped Trie ([HAMT][bagwell2001]) provides fast and memory-efficient access to large amounts of data held in memory.
-In this particular implementation there are 32- and 64-bit versions of the code, HAMT32 and HAMT64 respectively.
-HAMT associates keys and values.
-The **key** is something that produces a 32- or 64-bit unsigned integer, as appropriate.
+Values are stored by *key*.
+All HAMT keys are mapped into fixed length unsigned integers.
+In this implementation these are 64 bits long, Go `uint64`s..
+The *value* may be of any type but typically is a *pointer* to a data structure of interest.

-The value is completely arbitrary, but typically is a pointer to a data structure of interest.
+The HAMT trie is essentially a prefix trie.
+At each level there is a table with `2^w` slots.
+The `w` bits are construed as an index into that table.
+The current implementation allows values of `4, 5, 6, 7,` or `8` for `w`.
+Preliminary performance tests indicate that `w=5` is optimal.
+That is, a table with 32 slots gives the best performance.

-HAMT keys have a `Hashcode` function that produces a fixed length integer that is treated as a sequence of bits.
-This is used to navigate and modify the in-memory trie structure.
-At each level in the trie there is a table of `2^5` or `2^6` slots.
-Each slot contains either a nil pointer or a pointer to a value or a pointer to a lower-level table.
-So a HAMT32 table is rougly `32 * 4 = 128` bytes in size, and a HAMT64 table about `64 * 8 = 512` bytes.
-Whereas a normal hash table would be quite large and require periodic expensive resizing, the HAMT data structure is roughly as fast as a hash table, but starts small and consumes more memory only as needed.
+Whereas a normal hash table would be quite large and might require periodic expensive resizing, the HAMT data structure is roughly as fast as a hash table, but starts small and consumes more memory only as needed.